rjkilpatrick/d-raytracer/README.md

 ## Output an image

-We output our image to stdout as a [PPM image](https://en.wikipedia.org/wiki/Netpbm#PPM_example) to avoid any file manipulations or useage of an external library.
+We output our image to stdout as a [PPM image](https://en.wikipedia.org/wiki/Netpbm#PPM_example) to avoid any file manipulations or usage of an external library.

 ```sh
 dub run -q > ./image.ppm